corefan/xenko-docs/en/manual/scripts/create-a-model-from-code.md

     entity.GetOrCreate<ModelComponent>().Model = model;
     ```

-4. In your script, create a procedural model using built-in geometric primitives (eg a sphere or cube).
+4. In your script, using `SiliconStudio.Xenko.Extensions`, create a procedural model using built-in geometric primitives (eg a sphere or cube).
 For example:

     ```cs
-    using SiliconStudio.Xenko.Extensions

     // Add one or more meshes using geometric primitives (eg spheres or cubes). var meshDraw = GeometricPrimitive.Sphere.New(GraphicsDevice).ToMeshDraw();